Wood-Chopper/Picture-Event-Zipper/README.md

+## Synopsis

+An application that allows any user to create an event and share the link of the event to his friends.
+Each user with the link can add pictures and download the archive containing all the images of the event.

+The application run in the AWS cloud and is fully scalable.

 For more information about the projetct, see the file Cloud_P2.pdf

 ## Installation